 Recognition and measurement:

-goods and services, rental to others or for administration purposes and are expected to be used during more
+and services, rental to others or for administration purposes and are expected to be used during more than one

-recognised as an asset if and only if, It is probable that future economic benefit associated with item will flow
+an asset if and only if, It is probable that future economic benefit associated with item will flow to the Company

 Other items of property, plant and equipment are stated at original cost net of tax/ duty credit availed, less